Note: This article originally appeared as a post in The Montrose Birding Blog in June 2020.

 Graceland Cemetery is on the north side of Chicago, just north of Wrigley Field.
 It’s 121 acres and extends from Irving Park Road on the south to Montrose Avenue on the north and from Clark Street on the west to the elevated train tracks on the east.
 If you’ve driven east on Irving Park past Clark Street you’ve probably seen it.
-This Google Map shows the road system around Graceland.
+This Google Map shows the street system around Graceland.

 Birds, Birding, and Other Critters

 From late March when I started to early June I tallied 105 species.
 My best day was May 15 with 72 species in about 3 hours.
-As of early June, the eBird total for Graceland is a respectable 174 species.
-Graceland proved to be excellent for warblers, vireos, flycatchers, and other arboreal passerines, which isn’t surprising given the many tall deciduous trees on the property.
+As of early June 2020, the eBird total for Graceland is a respectable 174 species.
+Graceland proved to be excellent for warblers, vireos, flycatchers, and other arboreal songbirds, which isn’t surprising given the many tall deciduous trees on the property.
 Overall habitat diversity is low, however, which limits avian diversity, especially for waterbirds.
 Lake Willowmere is the only body of water and it’s too small to attract most waterfowl and other water associating birds.
 One aspect I liked is how open the cemetery is, which made scanning the skies and looking for flyovers easy.

 Graceland’s most famous animal residents are the family of Coyotes that call it home.
 I saw them on most of my visits and they became the subject of conversations I would have with other birders and even non-birders.
 They were hard to miss and showed a casualness towards people, a sign they’ve become acclimated to us.
 They brightened my visits and sometimes gave me a start when they got too close.